embj-org/ej/guides/src/03-Dispatcher.md

 Congratulations !
 You have successfully set up an EJ Dispatcher and connected your first builder.
 This is a significant step towards building a scalable and manageable testing infrastructure.

-You may have noticed that we haven't yet covered how to actually parse the results of the job, how to fetch results from previous jobs.
+You may have noticed that we haven't yet covered how to actually parse the results of the job and how to fetch results from previous jobs.
 EJ provides two solutions for this:

 - The first solution is to directly do it inside your `ejkmer-builder` application.
 This is a good approach if you don't need any history of the previous results and only care about what the current job produced.
 - The second solution is to use the EJ Dispatcher SDK to create a custom CLI tool that can interact with EJD programmatically.